Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

-Although computing CV$_{\tn3}$ using \eqref{eq:CV3} works well when all the $N_g$ are very small, it becomes expensive, or perhaps computationally infeasible, when even one of the $N_g$ is sufficiently large.
-The problem is that an $N_g\times N_g$ matrix needs to be stored and inverted for every cluster.
-A method that is much faster for large clusters has recently been proposed in \citet{NAAMW_2020}.
-Versions of this procedure apply to both CV$_{\tn2}$ and CV$_{\tn3}$.
-However, recognizing that CV$_{\tn3}$ is a jackknife estimator allows us to develop a much simpler and even faster method for it.
+Here $\biM_{gg} = \bfI_{N_g} - \biX_g(\biX^\top\biX)^{-1}\tn\biX_g^\top$ is the diagonal block corresponding to the \th{g} cluster of the projection matrix $\biM_\biX$, which satisfies $\hat\biu = \biM_\biX\biu$.
+Although computing CV$_{\tn3}$ using \eqref{eq:CV3} works well when all the $N_g$ are very small, it becomes expensive, or perhaps computationally infeasible, when one or more of the $N_g$ is large.
+The problem is that an $N_g\times N_g$ matrix needs to be stored and inverted for every cluster. \citet*{NAAMW_2020} proposes a method that is much faster for large clusters, versions of which apply to both CV$_{\tn2}$ and CV$_{\tn3}$.
+However, recognizing that CV$_{\tn3}$ is a jackknife estimator makes a method that is even simpler and usually faster available.